llecompte/SVJedi/README.md

 SVJedi is organized in three main steps:

-1. Generate allele reference sequences of a set of SVs given in a vcf file
+1. Generate representative allele sequences of a set of SVs given in a vcf file
-2. Map reads on previously generated references using Minimap2
+2. Map reads on previously generated allele sequences using Minimap2
 3. Genotype SVs and output a vcf file

 *Jedi comes from the verb jediñ* ['ʒeːdɪ] *in Breton, it means calculate.*